jacobp100/sciline-editor/README.md

 As well as element arguments, optional superscripts are handled in a special way

 There is a strict naming convention with element.
 We start with the element name.
 If the element takes element arguments, the number of arguments is added as a suffix.
 If the number is dynamic, we suffix with an `N`.
-If they accept an optional superscript, the `S` suffix is added (after any element argument suffix).
-E.g.
+If they accept an optional superscript, the `S` suffix is added (after any element argument suffix)

 * `` `SomeElement `` - No element arguments, no superscript
 * `` `SomeElement1 `` - 1 element argument, no superscript